 Now stand up, deepen your voice, and state the premise of your book.
 Does it sound cheesy and overdramatic?

 If it does, you’ve got a story.

-Note from Jane: If you enjoyed this post, join me and Allison on December 16 for the online class Second Draft: Your Path to a Powerful, Publishable Story.
+Note from Jane: If you enjoyed this post, please join us on Wednesday, Dec.
+14 for the online class Second Draft: Your Path to a Powerful, Publishable Story.

 Allison K Williams has edited and coached writers to publication with many of the best-known outlets in media.
 As a memoirist, essayist, and travel journalist, Allison has written craft, culture and comedy for National Public Radio, CBC-Canada, the New York Times, and many more.
 She leads the Rebirth Your Book writing retreats series and, as Social Media Editor for Brevity, she inspires thousands of writers with weekly blogs on craft and the writing life.
 Allison holds an MFA in Creative Writing from Western Michigan University and spent 20 years as a circus aerialist and acrobat before writing and editing full-time.
 Her latest book is Seven Drafts: Self-Edit Like a Pro From Blank Page to Book (Woodhall Press, 2021).
 Learn more at her website.